 Dakatcha Woodland

+Dakatcha woodland is an unprotected forest patch with high biodiversity.
+It is a targeted area for charcoal production and pineapple farming.
 CER-K’s role is to support in developing a restoration action plan for the area.

 Green Heart of Kenya